 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Los Angeles Airport (Code: LAX) .

 What to Expect

 Overall, there are a good number of restaurants and shops; however, none are open 24-hours, so you’ll want to come prepared with snacks or change for vending machines if you’re here late into the evening.
 WiFi is also available, and mobile charging is available near the gates.
 For those looking for a little added comfort, there are first class lounges that economy class passengers can pay to access.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

-LAX isn’t bad for an overnight, if you come prepared.
 While seating is plentiful – so are the armrests.
 This means travellers should expect to sleep on sections of carpeted floor.
 Many sleepers also lament the constant construction at LAX, and the frequent announcements.
 Noise cancelling headphones or earplugs are a must if you’re hoping to catch some shuteye.

 Good to Know

 LAX has a limited supply of cots and blankets available for stranded or delayed passengers when major flight cancellations occur.